-The initial claim that triggered me to research and, ultimately, pursue carnivore related to mental and cognitive health.
+The initial claim that triggered me to research and, ultimately, pursue Carnivore related to mental and cognitive health.
 For as long as I can remember, I struggled with sleep issues.
 Running on limited sleep for decades led to unstable moods and unhappiness.
 Both of which lead to emotional eating.

 Sleep – I sleep more comfortably, more deeply, and for longer durations with more interesting dreams.
 I wake up more refreshed.
-Even on nights when I sleep less I feel just as amazing in the morning.
-While still improving, several nights recently I stayed asleep for the entire night.
+Even on nights when I sleep less, I feel just as amazing in the morning.
+While still improving, several nights recently, I stayed asleep for the entire night.

 Calmness within my mind – I feel clarity in my mind and a more profound ability to philosophize and articulate ideas.
 There are no lingering feelings of anxiety or depression.
 My self-esteem and confidence manifest greater than ever.

-Joyful/happy- Throughout the day, I experience more positive thoughts which opens my eyes to more perspectives than before.
+Joyful/happy- Throughout the day, I experience more positive thoughts, which opens my eyes to more perspectives than before.
 I am feeling brighter and more eager to be social.
 I find it hard to stop smiling most of the time.

-For me, keeping some vegetables in my diet not only made me feel like crap, but it made me keep craving sugary treats_.
+For me, keeping some vegetables in my diet not only made me feel like crap, but it made me keep craving sugary treats.
 I wonder if my carb-addicted gut bacteria are gone or if those_ cravings come from deficiencies caused by food my body couldn’t process.

 Obesity makes every task more difficult.
 At points, I carried well over 100 extra pounds.
-No wonder I lacked the energy to workout after a long day.
+No wonder I lacked the energy to work out after a long day.
 When I did a workout, I would be sore for days which limited any progress I could make.
 Carbohydrates tired me out and kept me feeling hungry.

-Increased energy, strength, power, ability and consistent progress – I know for a fact that I could not hold myself up on parallel bars ever before in my life.
-Being able to hold myself up the first time at the calisthenics park I instantly felt more powerful.
+Increased energy, strength, power, ability, and consistent progress – I know for a fact that I could not hold myself up on parallel bars ever before in my life.
+Being able to hold myself up the first time at the calisthenics park, I instantly felt more powerful.

 Clothes – My clothes sit better on my body.
 I have shrunk out several outfits and now fit in clothes I haven’t worn in over ten years.